cspjst/CONTRACT/README.md

 ```
 © Jeremy Simon Thornton 2025
 ```
-Exploring a practical approach to bringing DbC principles to a language that has a bad reputation for safety.
+Exploring a practical approach to bringing DbC principles to a C - language that has a bad reputation for safety.

 > [!IMPORTANT]
 > This is an experimental approach, and it's important to understand its boundaries.